-- In what ways am I privileged? - ➤ How is my lens different from the other person's? - ➤ Have I identified the consumer's specific needs? - Am I making any assumptions about the person? - ➤ How can I meet the person "where they are"? - How might the way I physically interact with people affect the person? - ➤ How do I know the consumer understood what I said? - What can I learn from each person I meet? - Where do I have room to grow in my cultural understanding of the consumers I serve and the people with whom I work? - How can I develop a better understanding of people who have different identities than me? - Appreciate and respect cross-cultural diversity in your behavior, practices, and attitudes. - Use inclusive language in written and verbal communication such as gender-neutral nouns to refer to others (e.g., everyone, team, folks, people) and use person-first language. - Conduct a cultural self-evaluation to assess personal and professional proficiency in cultural competence.
-Take time to ask yourself questions regarding your personal cultural competencies such as:

-- Do I accept and respect that male-female roles in families may vary significantly among different cultures? - Do I accept that religion and other beliefs may influence how people respond to illness and disability?
+- In what ways am I privileged? - How is my lens different from the other person's? - Have I identified the specific needs of the person served? - Am I making any assumptions about the person? - How can I meet the person "where they are"? - ➤ How might the way I physically interact with people affect the person? - How do I know the person served understood what I said? - What can I learn from each person I meet? - Where do I have room to grow in my cultural understanding of the people I serve and the people with whom I work? - ➤ How can I develop a better understanding of people who have different identities than me? - Appreciate and respect cross-cultural diversity in your behavior, practices, and attitudes. - Use inclusive language in written and verbal communication such as gender-neutral nouns to refer to others (e.g., everyone, team, folks, people) and use person-first language. - Conduct a cultural self-evaluation to assess personal and professional proficiency in cultural competence.
+Take time to ask yourself questions regarding your personal cultural competencies such as: - Do I accept and respect that male-female roles in families may vary significantly among different cultures?